nrpl/nrpl.github.io/effective-java.md

 * use generics for your own method declarations to prevent type casts in client code

 ### Item 28: Use bounded wildcards to increase API flexibility
+* using wildcard types in your API makes it far more flexible
+* if you are providing a library which is widely used, wildcard types should be considered mandatory

 ### Item 29: Consider typesafe heterogeneous containers
+* the collections API is restricted to a fixed number of type parameters
+* you can get around this restriction by placing the type parameter on the key rather than the container

 <!-- ## Chapter 6 (DI 21, 147-180) -->